RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     it automatically receives any missing write-operations.

 - **Feature set version** - RS 5.6.0 and higher include a new feature set version to support new Active-Active features.
-    When you update the feature set version for an Actvie-Active database, the feature set version is updated for all of the database instances.
+    When you update the feature set version for an Active-Active database, the feature set version is updated for all of the database instances.

 To upgrade a CRDB instance: